Julie Rubio: 2014: East Side Sushi

-Rubio produced her best-known film, the award-winning East Side Sushi, in 2014.
+Rubio produced her best-known film, East Side Sushi, in 2014.
 A story about a Mexican immigrant in Oakland, California who dreams of becoming a sushi chef, East Side Sushi touched on many issues that were personally important to Rubio.
 She said of the production process, “We were able to mix cultures together and have them be respectful of each other…East Side Sushi is such a feminist piece, a very beautiful story about going after your dreams and not giving up.
 It’s about empowering women.
 I love that, through this film, we can help little girls grow up with positive role models.
 I truly believe we can change the world through film.”
 East Side Sushi was Rubio’s first major critical success, with wins at fourteen film festivals and two more nominations.
 The film was named one of "the 20 best Bay Area movies of the decade" by the Mercury News.

-2017–present: Further projects
+2017–2023: Further projects

 Since East Side Sushi, Rubio has produced, written and directed several other short films.
 She has helped to manage her son Elijah “Kahleo” Stavena’s growing rap career, including producing some of his music videos.
 Rubio continues to explore themes of cultural sensitivity, gender inequality, and human connection in her upcoming project, a feature-length film called One.
 One will focus on a Napa Valley wine field worker who follows in her mother’s footsteps to attend Harvard University, where she discovers disturbing revelations about her biological father and works to uncover a solution to sexual assault and gender inequality on campus.
 The film’s focus on big-picture issues is something that Rubio is committed to maintaining in her filmmaking: "Movies can change people, and I want to be part of that change in a positive way."
 One is currently in pre-production.
-In 2020, Rubio became the Director of Business for Women in Film SF Bay Area.
-Rubio is currently in pre-production for her upcoming documentary feature, Tamara, which explores the life of Polish Art Deco artist Tamara de Lempicka.
+In 2022, Rubio became the Vice President of Women In Film SF Bay Area and in 2023 became the President of Women In Film SF Bay Area.
+Rubio is currently in post-production for her upcoming documentary feature, The True Story of Tamara de Lempicka and the Art of Survival, which explores the life of Polish Art Deco artist Tamara de Lempicka.
+The trailer for this film screen at the National Museum in Krakow as part of a major exhibition of Tamara de Lempicka's works from museums and private collections in Europe and the USA entitled Łempicka.